-In this tutorial, we will learn Variables in PHP.
-Variables are used to store data like to store string or number for example min_age=18.
-Value of variable can be changed several times throughout the code.
-It is so easy to define a variable in PHP just write $sign and then a variable name like this $min_age=18.
+Variables are used to store data like strings or numbers for example min_age=18.
+The value of the variable can be changed numerous times throughout the code.
+It is so easy to define variables in PHP just write $sign and then a variable name like this $min_age=18.
 You do not even need to mention the data type of variable.
 Because PHP will automatically choose the correct data type of variable according to the value stored in a variable.

 - All variables in PHP start with a $ sign, followed by the name of the variable.